EcomGraduates/shopify-theme-downloader/README.md

 <br>

 ## Download
 Please visit the [releases page](https://github.com/hulk-apps/shopify-theme-downloader/releases).
-You can find precompiled binaries for OSX, Windows and Linux.
+You can find precompiled binaries for MacOS, Windows and Linux.

 <br>